geohackweek/nDarrays/_episodes/06-groupby-processing.md

 ---

 ## GroupBy processing
-* xray has powerful [GroupBy](http://xray.readthedocs.org/en/stable/groupby.html) processing tools
-* this is similar to GROUP BY processing in SQL
-* in all cases we **split** the data, **apply** a function to independent groups, and **combine** back into a known data structure
+We often want to build a time series of change from spatially distributed data.
+For example, suppose we need to plot a time series of the global average air temperature across the entire period of our climate data record.
+To accomplish this, xarray has powerful [GroupBy](http://xray.readthedocs.org/en/stable/groupby.html) processing tools, similar to the well known GROUP BY processing used in SQL.
+In all cases we **split** the data, **apply** a function to independent groups, and **combine** back into a known data structure.

-## GroupBy processing: example
-* we often want to build a time series of change from spatially distributed data
-* let's calculate the average air temperature over the globe for the full time period
-* remember: split, apply, combine!

 ### Groupby processing: split

-* we can groupby the name of a variable or coordinate
-* this returns an xray groupby object
+We can `groupby` the name of a variable or coordinate.
+Either returns an xray `groupby` object:

 ds.t2m.groupby('time')

 ### Groupby processing: apply
-* when providing a single dimension to the GroupBy command, xray applies the function across the remaining dimensions
+Next we `apply` a function across the groupings set up in the xarray `groupby` process.
+When providing a single dimension to the `groupby` command, `apply` processes the function across the remaining dimensions.
+We could do the following:
-* we could do this:

 ~~~
 def mean(x):